Deck building topics for durable deck construction:

 10) Last but not least in our Top Ten Tips for Deck Construction: Remember to factor a 2% slope in your deck away from other structures in order to drain water in the right direction.
 The base structure should set the slope, and the decking will simply follow the same angle.

-Why not take a moment to see other ideas for a Sustainable Garden or Outdoor space here.
+Why not take a moment to see more ideas for a Sustainable Garden or Outdoor space here, or how about how to build a DIY natural pool for swimming here, from the EcoHome Green Building Guides